Spectrally distinguishing symmetric spaces I: Introduction

 Urakawa~\cite{Urakawa79} obtained $\lambda_1(G,g_t)$ for certain 1-parameter curve $g_t$ of left-invariant metrics on an arbitrary compact semisimple Lie group $G$, showing that in general the functional

-is not bounded by above, unlike for surfaces.
-An important particular case was the Berger $3$-spheres by taking $G=S^3\cong\SU(2)$.
+is not necessarily bounded from above when $\dim M\geq3$, unlike for surfaces.
+An important particular case was the Berger $3$-spheres by taking $G=S^3\cong\SU(2)$ (these metrics are normal with respect to an action of $\SU(2)\times S^1$).
 This situation was extended by Tanno~\cite{Tanno79,Tanno80} to higher dimensional Berger spheres (i.e.\ metrics in the canonical variation of the Hopf fibration $S^{2n+1}\to P^n(\C)$) and also to metrics lying in the canonical variation of the Hopf fibration $S^{4n+3}\to P^n(\Hy)$.
 The first Laplace eigenvalue of any metric in a canonical variation of any Hopf fibration was obtained by Bettiol and Piccione~\cite{BettiolPiccione13a}.
 Finally, an expression for $\lambda_1(M,g)$ for the rest of homogeneous metrics $g$ on the underlying differentiable manifolds $M$ of compact rank one symmetric spaces was obtained in \cite{BLPhomospheres}.

 An explicit expression for the smallest positive eigenvalue of the Laplace-Beltrami operator associated to an arbitrary left-invariant metric on a simple Lie group $G$ does not sound feasible if $\dim G>3$.
 Therefore, restricting our attention to compact irreducible symmetric spaces of non-group type, the $G$-invariant metrics on $G/H$ as in \eqref{eq:realizacionesG/H} are the only remaining homogeneous metrics available so far to determine the first Laplace eigenvalue, and Theorems~\ref{thm1:1steigenvalue} and \ref{thm2:lambda1} solve it except for two single cases, namely $\Grass{2}{7}$ and $\Grass{3}{8}$.